 Most revenue received by the School District comes from the Province of British Columbia.
 88.9% of total revenue in 2018 was from provincial grants, which is consistent with the previous few years - 89.1% in 2017.
-This is a significant risk to the School District, as the School District has limited ability to generate other funding sources.
+This is a significant risk to the School District, as there is a limited ability to generate other funding sources.